pulumi/docs/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-rbac-and-security/index.md

 The ultimate goal of this series is to discuss recommended practices for using Pulumi to manage a fairly complex containerized application.
 You've seen these recommended practices emerge over the course of the series---not all immediately, and not all right away.
 Structuring the blog series in this way is a deliberate decision; many recommended practices are "point in time" recommendations: they are context-dependent and the recommendations for any given company, like Zephyr, may change as the company and its needs change.

-For ease of navigation, here are links to all the blog posts in the series (any entries listed below that aren't linked haven't yet been published; this list will get updated as new posts go live):
+For ease of navigation, here are links to all the blog posts in the series:

 * [IaC Recommended Practices: Code Organization and Stacks](/blog/iac-recommended-practices-code-organization-and-stacks/)
 * [IaC Recommended Practices: Developer Stacks and Git Branches](/blog/iac-recommended-practices-developer-stacks-git-branches/)